Eight Compelling Reasons To Adopt Sales Enablement

 - Not having enough opportunities in the sales pipeline. (lack of engaging content)

-- Working with an inefficient sales process (not a buyer aligned sales process)
+- Working without a buyer aligned sales process

-- The salesperson fails to communicate value to the prospect or customer.
+- The salesperson lacks a compelling value proposition or lacks the ability to communicate the value proposition to the customer.

 Sales enablement and customer facing content addresses all three of these issues.
 Part of the role of sales enablement is to create, curate and disseminate content.